Litigant In Person – A cost saving or fool’s errand?

 Further assistance

-We act for clients nationwide, to resolve claims against a wide range of professionals, including claims against solicitors, accountants, insurance brokers and surveyors.
+We act for clients nationwide, to resolve substantial claims against a wide range of professionals, including claims against solicitors, accountants, insurance brokers and surveyors.

-If you are considering bringing a claim for professional negligence and require legal assistance, we would be happy to discuss the matter with you.
-Where the value of your claim is substantial, we may well be able to offer you a range of funding options.
+If you are considering bringing a claim for professional negligence, and if you believe that the value of your claim is likely to exceed £100,000, we would be happy to discuss the matter with you.

 Share: LinkedIn, Facebook, Twitter, Pinterest